 - Ignoring non-performers – usually we are tempted to build on strengths and recognize top performers, but at the end “A chain is only as strong as its weakest link”

 - Stealing credit – if we win I will stick my name at the top, if we loose it is definitely because the team is not mature enough or understaffed or ….simply “acted without my knowledge, they need some control”

 - Not believing that HIS JOB IS TO BUILD THE TEAM AND THE ORG, AND THE TEAM AND THE ORG WILL FIGURE OUT HOW TO BUILD THE PRODUCT !!!

-My product as a dev manager is the ORG and/or the TEAM.
+My product as a development manager is the TEAM (the ORG when applicable).

 Yes, I do recognize myself in some of these points … and I am working on some of them.
 Stay tuned !